Ana Marie Cox

-Ana Marie Cox (born September 23, 1972) is an American author, blogger, political columnist, and critic.
+Ana Marie Cox (born September 23, 1972) is a liberal American author, blogger, political columnist, and critic.
 The founding editor of the political blog Wonkette, she was also the Senior Political Correspondent for MTV News, and conducted the "Talk" interviews featured in The New York Times Magazine from 2015 to 2017.

 In 2010, Cox held the position of Washington correspondent for GQ.
 Cox has been a contributor for The Daily Beast since 2009.
 She previously worked at Air America Media.
 She was a lead blogger on U.S. politics for The Guardian, until August 2014, and an editor at Mother Jones.

 Early life

 Cox was born in San Juan, Puerto Rico.
 Her family is from Texas and is of Scots-Irish descent.
 She attended Lincoln Southeast High School in Lincoln, Nebraska, where she wrote for the school's newspaper, The Clarion.
 She graduated from the University of Chicago with a Bachelor of Arts degree in history in 1994.
 She began graduate school at the University of California, Berkeley, where she was studying American history, but left school, and instead became an editorial assistant at the publishing company Alfred A. Knopf.